Financial scandal in the Orthodox Church in America: Internal legal investigation

-Trial of the former OCA chancellor

 The investigation into the alleged wrongdoings in the OCA administration led to the trial of the former OCA chancellor, Fr.
 Robert S. Kondratick, by the Spiritual Court and to his subsequent deposition from priesthood by the Holy Synod on July 31, 2007.

-Thirty-two-page report

 On September 3, 2008, the Special Investigative Committee of the OCA released a thirty-two-page report on the scandal.
 The report was presented to the Holy Synod and Metropolitan Council.
 The report found "an incredible failure at many levels to act responsibly".
 It also recommended "discipline" for 5 individuals.
 These individuals were former Metropolitans Herman (Swaiko) and Theodosius (Lazor), 2 former treasurers and a former comptroller.

 Section III.C.19 of the report gives a tantalizing hint about the source of Kondratick's power.
 It states, "Several interviewees claimed that a significant source of Kondratick's apparent power over members of the HS [Holy Synod] and other clergy was his knowledge of their alleged personal moral failings, specifically with chemical addictions and sexual improprieties."
 The report goes on to say, "At least three sources informed the SIC [Special Investigative Committee] that both +MT [Metropolitan Theodosius] and +MH [Metropolitan Herman] affirmed that Kondratick had blackmailable material of a sexual nature about each of them."